 What if I’m already retired?
 Review now—adjustments can still build resilience.

 Unexpected expenses don’t have to derail your retirement.
-John F. Davenport, Norwalk estate planning attorney and financial advisor Norwalk CT at J. Davenport Advisors, helps couples 50+ create flexible plans.
+John F. Davenport, Norwalk estate planning attorney and financial advisor Norwalk CT at Davenport & Associates, helps couples 50+ create flexible plans.